mikechristel/sciencemakers-www/README.md

 # sciencemakers-www
-The ScienceMakers Digital Video Archive website is a web-based single page application (SPA) built with [Angular](https://angular.io/), [TypeScript](https://www.typescriptlang.org/), and Angular Flex Layout for responsive layout.
+The ScienceMakers Digital Video Archive is a web-based single page application (SPA) built with [Angular](https://angular.io/), [TypeScript](https://www.typescriptlang.org/), and Angular Flex Layout for responsive layout.

 ## Installation
 Run `npm install` in the root of the project directory to install the necessary build tools and depedencies.